Museum Gajah or Museum Nasional? Are they the same or two different museums? Often people got confused with these names.

 There are many ethnics in Indonesia, each has their own rich cultural, the most obvious is the traditional houses.
 Each region has distinctive house.
 We can see the miniatures in Museum Gajah, while we can find these traditional houses in its actual size in Taman Mini Indonesia Indah.

 In terms of the technology, we will find many navigation tools here.
 For example, the classic sextant used in calculating the nautical position of a boat and the chronometer used in smaller boats.
 Since Indonesia is a maritime country, each region has different types of boats.
 Some of the boats are displayed here, both in actual size and the miniature.
-Many are simple boats, but the decorations are very detailed.
-For example, Kora-kora Prau, a traditional boat from Maluku, is decorated with carved woods hemmed with shells.
+Many are simple boats, but the decorations were very detailed.
+For example, Kora-kora Prau, a traditional boat from Maluku, was decorated with carved woods hemmed with shells.

 Indonesian used to have a tradition of chewing betel leaf and nut called menginang.
-It is some type of personal pleasure like smoking a cigarette or pipe.
+It was some type of personal pleasure like smoking a cigarette or pipe.
 Hence, they usually put all the ingredients in a set of special containers called pekinangan.
 Common people used containers made of wood or bamboo while the nobles and rich people used containers made of gold or silver.

 We can only reach the fourth floor through the elevator.
 It is also called as the Treasury Room since it contains the museum's collection of gold and ceramics.
 Unfortunately, we are not allowed to take any picture in this floor.

 Next is the treasury room.
-Most of the exhibits here are made of gold and decorated with precious stones.
+Most of the exhibits here were made of gold and decorated with precious stones.
 They originated from Wonoboyo treasure, Muteran treasure, and royal heirloom from the kingdoms all over Indonesia.